GamesCrafters/GamesmanNova/README.md

 ## Installation

 Before doing anything, you will want to install [the Rust compiler and toolchain](https://www.rust-lang.org/tools/install).
-To get the `nova` executable, you can then run:
+GamesmanNova is on [crates.io](https://crates.io/crates/gamesman-nova), so to get the `nova` executable, you can then run:

 ```
-$ cargo install nova
+$ cargo install gamesman-nova
 ```

-If you would like to build Nova from source, you can also:
+Otherwise, if you would like to build Nova from source, you can also:

 1. Clone this repository to your preferred `location`.